jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 Welcome to my very first post of the blog!
 I wanted to take some time to brush up on ML foundations now that I'm in between jobs, and what better place to start than popular computer vision tasks?
 Knowing myself, I have a habit of not always completing projects that I begin, so my hope is that treating blog posts as completion artifacts for these projects will be a useful forcing function for seeing things through.

 Into the meaty content.
 In this post, I will walk through the implementation of a simple fully-connected neural network to tackle image classification on the [MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset), which contains 70,000 28x28 pixel images of handwritten digits.
 I will implement backpropagation and stochastic gradient descent from scratch using `numpy` and provide high-level derivations and intuition for computing weight updates of each of the neurons, but I'll try not to get overly academic with it.
-This was a fun and surprisingly challenge exercise, and it made me even more thankful that mature automatic differentiation libraries like `pytorch` exist - I imagine that manually computing gradients for a 30+ layer ResNet would entail a special kind of masochism.
+This was a fun and surprisingly challenging exercise, and it made me even more thankful that mature automatic differentiation libraries like `pytorch` exist - I imagine that manually computing gradients for a 30+ layer ResNet would entail a special kind of masochism.

 <!-- ## Loading the Dataset